cpbirch/balls/README.md

 ### UI Controls

-1. Toggle sound when Balls break.
+1. Sound selection for Balls breaking.
-2. Toggle sound when Balls are healthy after they break.
+2. Sound selection for Balls becoming healthy after breaking.
 2. Toggle text rotation.
 3. Attraction/Repulsion for all the green Balls.